 Some parts of this content may look out of context without reading the remaining content in this section.
 Please make sure to read the whole section for complete understanding of the topics discussed here.

-The Front-end resource usage depends on CPU, memory and network as follows:
+The Front-end resource usage is distributed through the CPU, Memory and Network as follow:

-- Application logic needs to be held in memory to ensure fast content delivery.
+• Application objects need to be held in memory to ensure fast content delivery.

 Deployment Controller Role

 |The Deployment Controller handles the application compilation for deployment in Front-ends and license validation.

 Each of the following environments must have one server with this role: